 The Golden Eagles and Robins love to read together on a Friday morning.
 The classrooms looked a little different on Friday 13th October, though, as the children were dressed ready for the PTA Spooky Disco!

 The Golden Eagles are in the middle of creating some fabulous Anderson Shelter models ready for our Greenlands’ War Museum.
 They have been using a range of tools carefully and precisely!

-On the afternoon and evenings of Monday 3rd July and Tuesday 4th July, the Key Stage 2 children from Anston Greenlands Primary School put on a stunning performance of ‘A Midsummer Night’s Dream’
+During the morning and evening of Wednesday 28th June, the Key Stage 2 children from Anston Greenlands Primary School put on a stunning performance of ‘A Midsummer Night’s Dream’

-I hope that all members of our audiences would agree that all that hard work paid off.
-The staff team were thrilled with the quality of the performances from our musicians, actors, singers and dancers.
+I hope that all members of our audiences would agree that all the children’s hard work paid off.
+The staff were thrilled with the quality of the performances from our actors, singers and dancers.
 There are definitely some future stars of stage and screen in our school!
 All of our behind-the-scenes crew worked maturely and with terrific independence to make sure that the play ran as smoothly as possible.

 A huge thank you goes to our parents, carers, grandparents, family members and friends for all of your support with learning lines, providing costumes and finding props.
 You made a fantastic audience – thank you for laughing and clapping in all the right places!